Estado Novo (Portugal): Aftermath

 For the Portuguese and their former colonies, this was a difficult period, but many felt that the short-term effects of the Carnation Revolution were well worth the trouble when civil rights and political freedoms were achieved.
 The Portuguese celebrate Freedom Day on 25 April every year, and the day is a national holiday in Portugal.
 By refusing to grant independence to its overseas territories in Africa, the Portuguese ruling regime of Estado Novo was criticised by most of the international community, and its leaders Salazar and Caetano were accused of being blind to the "Winds of Change".
-After the Carnation revolution in 1974 and the fall of the incumbent Portuguese authoritarian regime, almost all the Portugal-ruled territories outside Europe became independent.
+After the Carnation Revolution in 1974 and the fall of the incumbent Portuguese authoritarian regime, almost all the Portugal-ruled territories outside Europe became independent.
 In the following decades, Portugal remained a net beneficiary of European Union Structural and Cohesion Funds and didn't avoid three IMF-led bailouts between the late 1970s and the early 2010s.
 In 2011, during the Portuguese financial crisis when the country had to request international financial assistance, Otelo Saraiva de Carvalho, the Portuguese military officer who was the chief strategist of the 1974 Carnation Revolution in Lisbon, stated that he wouldn't have started the revolution if he had known what the country would become after it.
 He also stated that the country would need a man as honest as Salazar to deal with the crisis, but from a non-fascist perspective.

+The 2020s Chega party's slogan, "God, country, family and work" is an appropriation and elaboration of the slogan "God, country, family" used by the Portuguese dictator, António de Oliveira Salazar.

-Since the fall of the Etado Novo regime, Portugal experienced sustained economic growth and became a developed and high-income country with a GDP per capita of 82% of the EU27 average in 2024, and a HDI of 0.874 (the 42nd highest in the world) in 2022.
+Since the fall of the Estado Novo regime, Portugal experienced sustained economic growth and became a developed and high-income country with a GDP per capita of 82% of the EU27 average in 2024, and a HDI of 0.874 (the 42nd highest in the world) in 2022.